Board of Directors Application

 ABPD Board of Director Application and Supporting Documentation Information

-Director applications for the 2024-2030 cycle will open in 2023.
-The following information will need to be submitted when the application opens in 2023.
+Director applications for the 2024-2030 cycle are now open and will close April 1, 2023.
+To be considered, the following items need to be submitted by the April 1 deadline:

 - Essay summarizing leadership skills and interest to serve